urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: edit.py
    :linenos:

-* An :class:`~urwid.widget.Edit` widget is created with the caption ``What is your name?``.
+* An :class:`Edit` widget is created with the caption ``What is your name?``.
 A newline at the end of the caption makes the user input start on the next row.
-* Most keystrokes will be handled by the :class:`~urwid.widget.Edit` widget, allowing the user to enter their name.
+* Most keystrokes will be handled by the :class:`Edit` widget, allowing the user to enter their name.
-* The :func:`unhandled_input` function will replace the :class:`~urwid.widget.Edit` widget inside the :class:`~urwid.decoration.Filler` widget with a reply when the user presses *ENTER*.
+* The :func:`unhandled_input` function will replace the :class:`Edit` widget inside the
+  :class:`Filler` widget with a reply when the user presses *ENTER*.
 * When the user presses *ENTER* again the :func:`unhandled_input` function will cause the program to exit.

-The :class:`~urwid.widget.Edit` widget has many capabilities.
+The :class:`Edit` widget has many capabilities.
 It lets you make corrections and move the cursor around with the *HOME*, *END* and arrow keys.
-It is based on the :class:`~urwid.widget.Text` widget so it supports the same wrapping and alignment modes.
+It is based on the :class:`Text` widget so it supports the same wrapping and alignment modes.

 .. image:: edit1.png